plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

                     isComplete = true;
                     break;
                 }

                 //3.2 Add user input to the history history.Add(new ChatMessageContent(AuthorRole.User, userInput));

                 DateTime now = DateTime.Now;

                 //3.3 Create arguments to send to the Agent
                 // This time we are sending the subject and the poet name to the agent.
                 // The agent will use this information to write the poem.
-                //This is the technical to pass specific data to the agent.
+                // This is the technical to pass specific data to the agent.
                 KernelArguments arguments =new()
                 {
                     { "now", $"{now.ToShortDateString()} {now.ToShortTimeString()}" },